 In 2003, this Cirrus SR22, N266CD, became the first single-piston engine aircraft with a “glass panel”— fully integrated avionics via computer screens—to be FAA certified.
 The primary flight display showed basic instrument information like altitude and airspeed.
-Its multi-function display provided moving maps, communication, and other data.
+Its multi-function display provided moving maps, communication, weather radar, and other data.
 Prior to the SR22’s full Avidyne panel, this technology had only been available in commercial and multi-engine aircraft, or as separate components.
 As an all-new design, the SR22 became the instant best seller of its class, energizing the general aviation market.

 This Cirrus SR22, N266CD, is the first single-piston engine aircraft to be certified by the FAA with a “glass panel.”
 A “glass panel” is a computer-based and integrated avionics suite of flight instruments, consisting of a PFD (primary flight display) and an MFD (Multi-Function Display) and other precision vision, navigation, and communication technologies.
 A sophisticated Avidyne avionics display replaced legacy analog instruments and offered an array of aircraft and flight information and resources at the pilot’s fingertips.
 As such, N266CD marked a new era for general aviation aircraft capability, technology, and safety.
 Isabel Goyer, Editor-in-Chief of Flying magazine in 2012, wrote that the Cirrus SR22 “is the most sophisticated single-engine civilian airplane ever built and by a long shot."
 For several years, N266CD was Alan Klapmeier's personal plane.